itsisak/texcellent/README.md

 # TEXcellent

-CLI for managing LaTeX projects
+An *excellent* CLI for managing LaTeX projects

 ## Installation